Corgea/retriever/README.md

 * 100% client-side
 * Uses standard browser web crypto APIs
 * Links are secure and won't decrypt the secret
-* No data is sent to a server
+* Your secrets and the private keys that encrypt them are never sent to a server by Retriever

 ## How it works
 ![How retriever works](https://github.com/Corgea/retriever/blob/main/img/encryption_flow.png?raw=true)